tutorbookapp/tutorbook/README.md

 Each event name includes an object (e.g. Product, Application) and an action on that object (e.g. Viewed, Installed, Created).

+TB also has in-app analytics features for orgs to use.
+We collect a few totals every day (based on Algolia tags) and store them in a Firestore subcollection (`/orgs/<orgId>/analytics`).
+Those totals are constantly being updated as API requests come in (e.g. when a new user is created, we increment the "Total Users" statistic by one) and thus are always up-to-date.
+All of those totals are based on filterable tags (e.g. "Total Users Matched") which allows admins to view all the users/matches/meetings that have certain tags, answering questions
+like:

+- Who are the students or volunteers that aren't matched?
+Why aren't they?
+- Who doesn't have meetings?
+Why don't they?
+- Which students aren't donating money?
+Why aren't they?

 ### Zoom Integration

 TB ([Tutorbook](https://tutorbook.org)) creates new recurring Zoom meetings for